 Do not leave any gaps in your CV.
 Everything is better than a gap.
 If you have looked after your young children, write it quietly in your CV and name it family management.
 Even languageCourses or other training courses can fill gaps.

-If you have not worked for a long time, then you should be prepared to be asked about it in the interview.
-In creative industries there is also the possibility of attracting attention through a particularly creative curriculum vitae.
+If you haven't worked for a long time, you should be prepared to be asked about it in the interview.
+In creative industries there is also the opportunity to attract attention with a particularly creative résumé.

 M like portfolio